Chinmaym49/ts/README.md

 "any" is not a type.
 It just tells typescript to not check the type for such variables.

 "never" is used explicitly for exceptions.

+we can also specify object as type of param or return type.